 Applicants must be currently enrolled in or have completed an ACGME-accredited general Cardiology fellowship in order to apply.
 Further qualifications for the interventional cardiology fellowship are reflected in the Core Cardiology Training and Adult Cardiovascular Medicine Document (COCATS).
 Fellows will require level 2 certification during their general cardiology fellowship.
 Level 3 is designed for trainees who receive both diagnostic and interventional cardiac catheterization training.
 The fellows will have completed a minimum of eight months over a three year period in the cardiac catheterization laboratory including participation in performance of a minimum if 300 diagnostic cardiac catheterizations.
 Fellows should be board eligible for cardiovascular disease and secure full medical licensure in the state of Illinois prior to starting their interventional cardiology fellowship training.
 If applicable, applicants must possess a valid visa and ECFMG certification.

-We accept applications via ERAS only.
+If you are applying for 2021 academic year, we accept applications via ERAS only.
 In order to be considered for the next Interventional Cardiology fellowship program, candidates must have the following documents available in ERAS by December 31st:

 - ERAS Application